What Does “Days to Harvest” Mean?

 2. Weather

-The amount of sun your region gets also plays a role in how long it will take until your peppers are ripe for picking.
-In general, pepper plants need 6-12 hours of direct sunlight each day to grow and photosynthesize properly.
+Hours of Sunlight your region gets also plays a role in how long it will take until your peppers are ripe for picking.
+In general, pepper plants need 6–8 hours of direct sunlight per day to grow and photosynthesize properly.

 3. Soil